 For regular online casinos operating on a remote basis, the appropriate licence is the remote casino operating licence.
 For game providers, it’s the remote gambling software licence.
 Applicants should scrutinise their business and match it to the closest licence type as described by the Commission before starting the application process.

-After a licence has been granted to the online casino operator, the Gambling Commission is immediately on watch to make sure that the new licence holder is compliant with the licence conditions.
+After a licence has been granted to the online casino operator, the Gambling Commission is immediately on watch to make sure that the new UK casinos comply with the licence conditions.
 Licence holders must co-operate with the Commission and be forthright in their communication, otherwise they risk elevated levels of regulatory intervention.

 Licence reviews are routinely conducted by the Commission and consist of audits with the scope of verifying that the licence holder is adhering to the full set of their licence’s conditions.
 The Commission works with other organisations to achieve the best results when screening its licence holders.